 Astrileux designs advanced engineering technologies that enable high volume manufacturing of next generation integrated circuits (IC) at 14 nanometers and smaller to accelerate the arrival of faster, smaller, more powerful mobile devices for the era of zettabyte computing.

-Dr. Supriya Jaiswal is the CEO and Founder of Astrileux Corporation, a next generation semiconductor company.
-Supriya holds bachelors and masters degrees in physics from the University of Oxford, a masters degree in atomic physics and a Ph.D. in engineering physics from University of Virginia, and professional qualifications in business and finance from the University of California, San Diego.
-In 2015, Supriya was elected to be a Senior Member of SPIE for distinction and honors in optics and photonics.
+Supriya Jaiswal is the CEO and founder of Astrileux Corporation, a next-generation semiconductor company.
+Jaiswal holds bachelor's and master's degrees in physics from the University of Oxford, a master's degree in atomic physics and a Ph.D. in engineering physics from University of Virginia.
+She also holds professional qualifications in business and finance from the University of California, San Diego.
+In 2015, Jaiswal was elected to be a senior member of the optical engineering trade group SPIE for distinction and honors in optics and photonics.
 She was listed on SPIE’s 2016 Women in Optics.
-The Astrileux team also includes scientists, engineers and business managers
+The Astrileux team also includes scientists, engineers and business managers.

 Astrileux is the winner of the 2016 Material Research Society iMatSci competition, and the 2015 winner of the Semicon West innovations showcase.
 Astrileux is funded by National Science Foundation and CASIS, the Center of Advancement of Science in Space.
 In 2015 Astrileux was voted at one of San Diego’s coolest start-ups by the venture capital community.

-Critical need: As the semiconductor industry seeks to manufacture integrated circuits as small as 14 nm, 10 nm and 7 nm at low cost in accordance with Moore’s Law.
+Critical need: The semiconductor industry seeks to manufacture integrated circuits as small as 14 nm, 10 nm and 7 nm at low cost in accordance with Moore’s Law.

 Technology vision: Our technology aims to accelerate the rate of manufacture of these chips in high volume.